Executive Summary

 A Brand Is Not What the Founder or the Company Itself Says It Is

-A brand is not what the founder or the company claims it is.
-Those statements are intentions, not reality.
-A brand is formed externally in the minds of customers, stakeholders, and the wider public, through accumulated experiences, behaviours, and signals.
-A company can declare its values, purpose, or positioning, but the brand is the reputation people actually assign based on what the organisation consistently does, not what it says.
+As Neumeier famously observed, "a brand is not what you say it is.
+It is what they say it is."
+A company's declarations about its values, purpose, or positioning are intentions, not reality.
+The brand is formed externally, in the minds of customers, stakeholders, and the wider public, through accumulated experiences, behaviours, and signals.
+What an organisation consistently does determines the reputation people assign to it.
+Not what it claims.

 A Brand Is Not a Story